EasyWeChat/docs/en/basic-services/content_security.md

 ## Text security check

-Used to check whether a text contains risky content (porn, violence, politics... ).
+Used to check whether a text contains illegal content.

 ### Frequency limit